 Since social distancing is very important, this is a factor that should not be overlooked.

-One way to respect the distance is to place the furniture, tables and chairs at a sufficient distance from each other and from the stage.
+One way to respect the distance is to place the furniture, tables and chairs at a sufficient distance from each other and the stage.

-If you have several speakers at your event, it is also convenient to use plexi partitions between them for extra safety.
+If you have several speakers at your event, it is also convenient to use Plexi partitions between them for extra safety.

 Place social distance signs at the entrances and exits of your event and also at other places where queues or groups of people may form such as bars, catering areas and bathrooms.
 Maybe even provide floor markings to ensure this remains at the top of their mind.

 In addition, you can stagger arrival and departure times to help people keep their distance.

 5 – Choose the right food and beverage formula